rasmus161/React-startingTemplate/README_TEMLATE.md

 # React + Vite + grcode + tailwindcss || Webb app starting template

-This is a template that provides a minimal setup to get started with a react website styled with tailwindcss
+This is a template that provides a minimal setup to get started with a react website styled with tailwindcss with some components or not depending on what branch you chose to use

+Main = includes components + react router
+BareBone = no extra components

 ## How the site works

 - just a simple template click on use this template and use it
+- if you are looking for a minimal no component starting point take a look at the BareBone branch

 ## How to run